tremella/Outstagramme/README.md

 # Outstagramme

-WIP: the goal is to imitate Instagram's web app as closely as possible.
+The goal is to imitate Instagram's web app as closely as possible - from scratch, without relying on tutorials.
+This is an exercise with getting comfortable with React.

 ## Preview